0100101101011010/food/foodventures/_posts/2019-08-22-what-i-ate-north-italy-edition-milan.md

 We received a complimentary appetizer of watermelon gazpacho with soft cheese.
 The cheese was very strong, but it tasted good spread onto the bread.
 The watermelon gazpacho was an interesting flavour, but I don't like gazpacho very much so I didn't really enjoy this.

 This bread basket is my favourite of all the restaurants that have provided bread so far.
+I love the slices of multigrain bread, which had a softer crust than most Italian bread, making them actually edible without breaking my teeth off.

 ![eggplant ravioli at osteria brunello](/food/foodventures/images/osteria-brunello-ravioli.jpg){:width="40%"}{: .image-right}